Mathematics BA

 Frequently Asked Questions (FAQs) about Mathematics at Duquesne

-Mathematics students receive a comprehensive support system that includes free tutoring services, state-of-the-art computer labs, and personalized one-on-one mentoring with our faculty members who are experts in their respective fields.
+mathematics students receive a comprehensive support system that includes free tutoring services, state-of-the-art computer labs, and personalized one-on-one mentoring with our faculty members who are experts in their respective fields.
 This robust framework is designed to ensure that students not only have access to academic assistance but also benefit from a tailored guidance experience, fostering a rich and engaging learning environment.

 We strongly encourage undergraduate research!
 Our Summer Undergraduate Research Program (URP) offers a ten-week experience, fostering essential research skills for STEM careers.
 Students participate in research, community engagement, seminar series, ethics education, and conclude with a research symposium.
 Additionally, students can participate in undergraduate research for academic credit.